Verent/Yale/README.md

 Like other expression frameworks Yale evaluates string expressions like `sqrt(a^2 + b^2)` and  `name() = "Maria"` at runtime.
 In Yale, these expressions are compiled to the [Common Intermediate Language](https://en.wikipedia.org/wiki/Common_Intermediate_Language).
 This results in a blazing fast performance of expression evaluation after compilation.
 The primary design objective of Yale is to make it as intuitive and easy to use as possible.

-Yale is based on [Flee](https://github.com/mparlak/Flee) with the intent to modernize and simplify the source code and usage.
+Yale is based on [Flee](https://github.com/mparlak/Flee) (Fast Lightweight Expression Evaluator) with the intent to modernize and simplify the source code and usage.

 ## What is the state of Yale?
 Yale is in alpha and breaking changes should be expected.
 However most of the current work is focused on stabilization and bug-fixes.
 It should be safe for small applications and demos.
 Any bugs reported will be prioritized and feedback would be appreciated.